Intimate Partner ViolenceProviding services to survivors of violence

 Our providers are trained in LGBTQ culturally competent treatment of all types of trauma.
 In addition, several clinicians are trained in EMDR (Eye Movement Desensitization and Reprocessing ), a highly effective treatment for distress related to traumatic events.

 Services are confidential.
-Some clients may be eligible for grant-funded services.
+Some clients may be eligible for sliding scale services.

 Domestic or Intimate Partner Violence